 The CC&Rs may already consist of general rules within the association, but the operating rules and regulations go more into the specifics.
 An example of a regulation could be how high a homeowner can build a fence, whereas the CC&Rs give the HOA board the power to enforce any violations of this regulation.

-The allowance of pets, restrictions on pet size or breed, the usage of community areas, and noise levels are examples of things outlined within the association’s rules.
+Some examples of things outlined within the association’s rules are the allowance of pets, restrictions on pet size or breed, the usage of community areas, and noise levels.
 Other regulations can extend to the exterior modifications of separate interests, landscaping, and even menial things such as whether or not a homeowner can have a basketball hoop in their driveway.

 An HOA can create new rules and regulations, but they must make sure they are acting within federal, state, and local laws.
 Remember: the laws of the land take precedence over HOA rules.
 Furthermore, if a rule or regulation conflicts with a provision outlined within the CC&Rs, the latter takes precedence.

 The rules and regulations are important within the association, as is their enforcement.
 Associations usually seek help from professionals, who will assist the board with enforcing violations, should the board be unfit to do so themselves.
 However, it’s vital for board members to continually review the rules and regulations and assess their necessity.
-The rules are not set in stone and can be amended or removed by the members of the HOA board.
+Members of the HOA board can still amend or remove these rules.

 The Importance of HOA Governing Documents